Imagine lurking in the shadows of a forgotten dungeon, where the drip of distant water echoes through stone corridors.

-A well-chosen goblin name can transform a simple minion into a memorable character that players and readers will recall long after the encounter ends.
+The perfect goblin name can transform a generic minion into a memorable character that players and readers will recall long after the encounter ends.

 What Makes a Good Goblin Name?